Enchantment comes alive

 Nestled into a volcanic grotto alongside Adventureland's entry, the Enchanted Tiki Room is indeed a sight to behold, with its thatch-roofed South Seas architecture, burning Tiki torches, and expansive lanai courtyard.
 At least since 1976 when Dole took over sponsorship from United Airlines, this relaxing tropical grotto is also the place to secure your Dole Whip – the pineapple soft serve treat that's become an icon of the Tiki Room... and maybe, for all of Disneyland.

 As you wait for the doors of the Tiki Room to open, a most wonderful and storied "pre-show" of sorts awaits in the Enchanted Tiki Garden.
 Here, Māori and Hawaiian gods scattered around the courtyard come to life one-by-one to explain their gifts to the people of Hawaii.
+Do yourself a favor: slow down, take a break from reading, and enjoy this spectacularly simple and classic introduction in real time with this video:

 Once the doors open, we're ushered into a dimly-lit interior of the ornate hut.
 Even in the darkness, it's easy to see a few birds roosting in and around the tropical plants that surround the room, with ornately-carved totem poles on each corner, tikis lofted high around the room's outskirts, and a central pedestal.